saptarshidatta96/saptarshi/_posts/2021-12-14-Serving-a-Machine-Learning-model-with-*API*.md

 In this blog, we will be learning to wrap our ML Models into an API.
 We will be building a simple classifier whose job is to classify a breast tumour as malignant or benign based on the features in the dataset.
 After that we will be saving the trained model(Serialization & Deserialization), exposing the functionality of the model as an API and testing the API using Postman.
 Additionally the entire setup is avialble as a Docker Image [here](https://hub.docker.com/repository/docker/saptarshidatta96/breast_cancer) and code is availble [here](https://github.com/saptarshidatta96/Breast-Cancer).

+The model training script is uploaded at the GitHub Repository above and will not be discussed here.
+However, we will discuss about serializing the model as pickle file, deserializing it and exposing the functionality of the model as a Flask API.
+We will be using sk-learn's `joblib` library for this.